Top-rated local movers that handle Wilmington to Boston moves

 - Boston’s population is about 853% greater than Wilmington.

-- Boston's public transportation has a score of 9 out of 10 versus Wilmington's lower score of 6.
+- Boston’s public transportation score of 9 out of 10 is higher than Wilmington’s score of 6.

 - Boston is more walkable than Wilmington with a score of 98 out of 100 vs Wilmington’s 74 out of 100.

 - With a score of 86 out of 100, Boston is more bike-friendly than Wilmington, which has a score of 52 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Boston’s crime rate is lower than Wilmington with a score of 39.88 compared to Wilmington’s 67.32.
 This means that Boston neighborhoods are safer than 39.88% of all U.S. neighborhoods, and Wilmington neighborhoods are safer than 67.32%.